ashald/EnvFile/README.md

-# Introduction
+# EnvFile

+## Description

-**Env File** is a plugin for PyCharm that allows you to set environment variables from files for Python-based run configurations.  *Works with all Python-based run configuration in PyCharm.*
+**Env File** is a plugin for JetBrains IDEs that allows you to set environment variables for your run configurations from one or multiple files.

+## Version 2.0 Notice

+Please notice that `EnvFile` just received a major upgrade and was released as a new major version - `v2.0`.
+With the main goal of major update being support for more JetBrains platforms a lot of things changed, including UI, so please be sure to read the updated guide below, even if you already have used previous versions of `EnvFile`.

-Supported formats:
+### Supported Formats

 - **.env**
 - **YAML** dictionary